-Too often, people involved in car accident injuries are dazzled by the possibilities of receiving a lump sum of money from the auto insurance company, and end up doing both the at-fault party and the auto insurance company a big favor.
+Too often, people hurt in car accidents are so dazzled by an offer from the at-fault driver’s auto insurance company that the possibility of receiving a lump sum of money distracts them from the actual value of their losses.
+When they accept what is undoubtedly a low-ball offer, they end up doing both the at-fault party and the auto insurance company a big favor.

-- Denying you coverage for your car accident injuries
+- Denying coverage for some or all car accident injuries

 For a free legal consultation, call 800-537-8185

 How a Car Accident Attorney Alters this Approach

 Car insurance companies want to negotiate a settlement with the accident victim before they retain a personal injury attorney.
 This is their best chance at paying out as little as possible.
 Accident injury attorneys are aware of what constitutes fair compensation.